ysivaji27/Java-With-Tibco/ReadMe.txt

   6. tibjmsufo.jar
   7. tibrvjms.jar

- Now you can tun Sender and receiver programs to send and receive messages
+ Now you can run Sender and receiver programs to send and receive messages